Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Results

 By comparing the total intensity and polarization images of the nearly face-on and edge-on cases as depicted in Figure \ref{fig:untilted_images}, we can easily understand the results of Figure \ref{fig:untilted_spectrum}.
 For the nearly edge-on image (bottom panel), there is a high degree of scattering-induced limb darkening of the original photon packets \citep{Chandrasekhar60}.
 Additionally, most of the photon packets must traverse a lengthy path through the corona, so are more likely to be scattered out of the observer's line of sight or otherwise attenuated.
 By contrast, for the nearly face-on view (top panel), most of the photon packets start with relatively little limb darkening and travel a shorter path through the corona to the observer.
 This explains why the top image has a higher overall intensity.
-However, since photons launched perpendicular to the disk are created with very low polarization fractions, the top (nearly face-on) image shows mostly short polarization vectors, except close to the black hole where light-bending effects amplify the polarization.
-The nearly edge-on image, by contrast, shows much longer, mostly horizontal, polarization vectors, consistent with the fact that most of these photon packets were launched nearly parallel to the disk surface and had a higher likelihood of scattering within the disk \citep{Chandrasekhar60}.
+However, since photons launched perpendicular to the disk are created with very low polarization fractions, the top (nearly face-on) image shows only moderate length polarization vectors.
+The nearly edge-on image, by contrast, shows much longer polarization vectors, consistent with the fact that most of these photon packets had a higher likelihood of scattering within the corona and picking up polarization.